jseldess/flower-recommender/README.md

 # 🌸 Flower Recommender

-A smart garden planning tool that helps you find the perfect flowers for your garden based on climate, sun exposure, watering needs, and other growing conditions.
+A garden planning tool that helps you find the perfect flowers for your garden based on climate, sun exposure, watering needs, and other growing conditions.

 ## Features

-- 🔍 Smart flower search based on multiple criteria:
+- 🔍 Flower search based on multiple criteria:
   - Climate zones
   - Sun exposure requirements
   - Watering needs